 The Wiston flock - ewes

-On our light soil, which receives only small amounts of fertiliser, foot-rot is non-existent.
-The flock is synchronised and lambing takes place during one week in late February/early March.
-Only ewes bearing twins and triplets receive supplementary feeding from 6 weeks before lambing.
-In good weather ewes and lambs can go outside during the day and return to their barn in the afternoon.
+The flock is synchronised and lambing takes place during one week in mid March.
+Only ewes bearing twins and triplets receive some supplementary feeding from about one month before lambing.
+After lambing, ewes and lambs go outside during the day and return by themselves to their barn in the late afternoon.

 The most numerous of the families.
 Easy going and trouble free, these females are often very showy and ideal ram mothers.
 All of them live to a ripe old age.

-A very beautiful and healthy family with great heads and skin.
-Prefer to lamb later, unsupervised and outside!
-Breeds exceptional females.
-Good feet and no Mastitis and long lived.
+A beautiful and healthy family with great heads and skin.
+Given the choice they prefer to lamb later, unsupervised and outside!
+Blessed with good feet, no Mastitis and long lived.